Chairman Palmer. Director Murphy. Trustees.

 Comply with relevant national standards (USDOT, AASHTO, FHWA, NACTO) on all new and reconstruction transport projects.

 - The Wittpenn Bridge links NJ’s two most populous cities.
 Will it have adequate capacity for serve as an “arterial” cycling connector?
 Will the operator be insulated from liability arising from crashes involving bicycles?

 - AASHTO guidelines encompasses tandems, trailers, recumbents and other non-standard bicycle configurations.
 (ADA contains no provisions for bicycles.)

-40 North Jersey municipalities have called for wider GWB bike paths and a connected grid: Allendale, Alpine, Bergenfield, Bogota, Cliffside Park, Closter, Cresskill, Demarest, East Newark, Edgewater, Elmwood Park, Englewood Cliffs, Fair Lawn, Fairview, Fort Lee, Garfield, Glen Rock, Guttenberg, Hackensack, Hasbrouck Heights, Haworth, Hawthorne, Ho-Ho-Kus, Kearney, Leonia, New Milford, North Bergen, Northvale, Norwood, Oradell, Paramus, Park Ridge, Ridgefield, Ridgefield Park, Rochelle Park, Saddle River, South Hackensack, Teaneck, Tenafly, West New York
+50 North Jersey municipalities, representing 750,000 residents, have called for wider GWB paths: Allendale, Alpine, Bergenfield, Bogota, Carlstadt, Cliffside Park, Closter, Cresskill, Demarest, East Newark, Edgewater, Elmwood Park, Emerson, Englewood Cliffs, Fair Lawn, Fairview, Fort Lee, Garfield, Glen Rock, Guttenberg, Hackensack, Haledon, Hasbrouck Heights, Haworth, Hawthorne, Hillsdale, Ho-Ho-Kus, Kearney, Leonia, Little Ferry, Lodi, Midland Park, Montvale, New Milford, North Bergen, Northvale, Norwood, Oradell, Paramus, Park Ridge, Ramsey, Ridgefield, Ridgefield Park, Rochelle Park, Saddle River, Secaucus, South Hackensack, Teaneck, Tenafly, West New York